You are here

 This is a series of activities and related worksheets for you to download and use with the storybook Peas!
-It forms part of the Promoting diversity through children’s literature series, produced by the British Council Teaching Centre in Paris.
+Learners will develop awareness of nutrition as well as sing a song and give a presentation.
+It forms part of the Promoting diversity through children's literature series, produced by the British Council Teaching Centre in Paris.

 About the story

 Peas! is a story which helps young children understand how a pea gets from a peapod onto a plate.
 The story shows how peas are grown and what happens to them once they are picked.
 Peas are processed and transported all over the world via different forms of transport: trucks, trains, boats and planes until they arrive in shops, are bought and cooked for supper.
 The two main characters, Pete and Penelope Pea, finally arrive in a home to feed a family but the children don't want peas!
 A story that evokes questions about ecology, the environment and nutrition.

 - Life cycle of plants

 - Developing awareness of differences in culinary traditions around the world

 - Conducting a seed growth project

 - Singing a song 'Ten little green peas'

 Peas!, Andrew Cullen (author) and Simon Rickerty (illustrator), Puffin Books, ISBN 978-0-141-50258-8